 Fees on overdrafts, revolving loans, credit cards and off balance sheet liabilities are recognised on a straight-line basis in the income statement.

-Other fees and charges, which are not settled according to effective interest rate, are included in income statement in accordance with accrual method.
+Other fees and charges, which are not settled according to the effective interest rate, are included in income statement in accordance with accrual method.

-Net fee and commission income includes the outcome from FX transactions.
+Net fee and commission income includes outcome from FX transactions in the branch network.